Confederal militias: The CNT battalions

-The CNT militias functioned in the form of columns, especially in Catalonia and Valencia.
-In order to operate better, they were subdivided into Groups or Divisions, which were equivalent to the battalions in Aragon and Valencia respectively.
-When the militarization of the columns came, they first became Mixed Brigades, and the Catalan ones, which were more numerous, directly became divisions.

 Central Fronts

 In other areas the form of organization of the militias took that of the battalions.
 Among the Madrid columns there were several battalions such as the "Free Spain", "Águilas de la Libertad", "Spartacus", "Mora", "Ferrer", "Orobón Fernández", "Juvenil Libertario", "Sigüenza" and "Toledo" battalions, which were fighting in both locations.
 In addition individual cenetistas would often integrate other republican columns, such as the Mangada Column which had numerous cenetistas.
 The CNT of the Center even organized up to 23,000 militiamen in December 1936, rivaling the numbers of the Fifth Regiment.